Optimal General Matchings: Structure and properties of a basic canonical path

 \begin{lemma} Suppose that $\Q$ has one endpoint $a$ and there is a positive meta-path $S$ between $a$ and $c$.
 Suppose also that $c$ is incident to $\Q$ and is fine in $\Q \cup S$ and if $S$ contains $d$ then $d$ is even.
-Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \dowod If $\Q$ contains a non-positive meta-cycle incident to $c$ we split it into two paths and replace lighter of them with $S$.
-Otherwise $c$ with all cycles of $\Q$ incident to $c$ is a positive canonical path, because not all cycles of $\Q$ are positive and so $a$ is fine. \koniec
+Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \begin{proof} If $\Q$ contains a non-positive meta-cycle incident to $c$ we split it into two paths and replace lighter of them with $S$.
+Otherwise $c$ with all cycles of $\Q$ incident to $c$ is a positive canonical path, because not all cycles of $\Q$ are positive and so $a$ is fine. \end{proof}

 \begin{lemma} Suppose that $\Q$ has one endpoint $a$ and $Z$ contains a meta-path $S$ between $a$ and $c$ and possibly some positive cycles incident to $c$, but not containing $d$.
 Suppose also that $Z$ is positive, $c$ is fine in $\Q \cup Z$ and if $\S$ goes through $d$ then $d$ is even.
-Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \dowod If any cycle of $Z$ is incident to $a$ then we use Lemma \ref{L1}.
+Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \begin{proof} If any cycle of $Z$ is incident to $a$ then we use Lemma \ref{L1}.
 If $c\notin \Q$ then $Z$ is a positive canonical path.
 If $c\in \Q$ and $Z$ contains some cycle we use Lemma \ref{cykl}.
-Finally if $c\in \Q$ and $Z$ does not contain any cycle we use Lemma \ref{lem:shortcut_one_endpoint}. \koniec
+Finally if $c\in \Q$ and $Z$ does not contain any cycle we use Lemma \ref{lem:shortcut_one_endpoint}. \end{proof}

 \begin{lemma} Suppose that $\Q$ has one endpoint $a$ and $\R$ has two endpoints $c$ and $d$.
-Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \dowod If $\Q$ is a single meta-cycle and $1\notin B(a)$ then $\R\cup \Q$ is a canonical path.
-Let $R_{max}$ denote meta-path of $\R$ between $c$ and $d$ of maximum weight.
+Then there exists a canonical path of weight greater than $\Q$. \end{lemma} \begin{proof} If $\Q$ is a single cycle and $1\notin B(a)$ then $\R\cup \Q$ is a canonical path.
+Let $R_{max}$ denote path of $\R$ between $c$ and $d$ of maximum weight.

 {\bf Case: $a=c$ and $d\notin \Q$.}